Graf PVCu Welded Windows and Doors: The Ultimate Guide to uPVC Joint Types

 2. The Seamless Graf Weld (The New Way)

-Instead of letting the molten plastic spill out, the V-Perfect machine pushes the excess material back inside the hollow chambers of the frame.
-The result is a perfectly smooth, flat corner with absolutely no groove.
+Graf welding uses technology pioneered by Graf Synergy.
+Instead of letting the molten plastic spill out, the machine pushes it back inside the hollow chambers of the frame.

 Comparison: Standard vs. Graf Weld